Iceland Mobile Internet - 4 Solutions to stay connected on holiday

 Free Wifi in Iceland

 Free wifi is a solution to stay connected to the Internet.
-It is often adopted by backpackers when travelling in Europe.
+It is often adopted by backpackers when traveling and searching for wifi in Europe.
 However, in Iceland, this solution is not as successful.
 The sites with a free wifi terminal are generally all in Reykjavik.
 And more precisely in public places run by private entities such as bars, cafés, restaurants or hotels.
 It should also be noted that the connection is often very slow.
 So you may have trouble starting conversations on Skype or sharing files or photos on social networks.
 As far as Reykjavik is concerned, you can consult the following website:

 http://www.wificafespots.com/wifi/city/IS--Reykjavik, in order to identify the small number of places where free wifi is available, these places, which are only private, will require a minimum purchase to give you the code allowing you to access the Internet in exchange.